sebsilas/itembankr/README.md

 Berkowitz("phrases")
 ```

-These various item banks can be used as inputs to tests created with the [musicassessr](https://github.com/syntheso/musicassessr) library.
+These various item banks can be used as inputs to tests created with the [musicassessr](https://github.com/syntheso/musicassessr) package.

 Please note, these functions can take a long time to run.